 • Regulations and Trends Related to In-Vehicle Interfaces

-• Driving Electronics for UHD (4K x 2K) and Beyond
+• Algorithms and Driving Electronics for Under-Display Cameras and Sensors

 • Electronics for Touch and Interactive Displays